flavienbwk/gitlab-runner-docker-compose/README.md

 Gitlab runner easily explained and dockerized with compose.

+**Take the time to read this documentation to understand how runners work.**

 ## Principle

 A _runner_ is an external machine or VM on which Gitlab pipelines will be executed once the machine has been registered.